MooersLab/EasyPyMOL/README.md

 Copy script from [this link](https://github.com/MooersLab/EasyPyMOL/blob/master/roundview.py) after clicking on "RAW" in the upper right corner and paste into a plain text file (NOT a doc, docx, or rtf file).
 Name the script [`roundview.py`](./roundview.py).
 Save the file to your home directory (e.g., /Users/username or /home/username or C:\Users\username).
 Start PyMOL.
 Check that PyMOL's current directory is the home directory by entering `pwd` on the command line in PyMOL.
 Check for presence of roundview.py by entering  `ls *.py` on the command line in PyMOL.

 Note that the scripts were developed on a Mac and most have utf-8 encoding instead of ascii encoding as expected on Windows.
-Open the script file in a plain text editor that allows the selection of encoding (e.g., gedit).
-The following line placed is at the top of the script allows the python interpreter in PyMOL to read utf-8 encoded files.
+A second set of script files were opened in Sublime Text and saved with Western encoding for Windows and with the filename modified with Windows appended.
+The line below in the scripts for Mac and Linux instructs the Python interpreter to read the file with utf-8 encoding.
   #-*- coding: utf-8 -*-

-specifies the encoding so these scripts will run on windows.
-If the script lacks this line, it was not needed and the file can be saved with ascii encoding for running on Windows.

 ```shell
 ls *.py